cagrsoft/eyes-of-god/README.md

 This program is based on @EyeGodsBot telegram bot and is an intermediary between user and @EyeGodsBot.

-## License

-Reading this file means you have accepted the LICENSE.
-LICENSE is available near this file, at the same folder.

 ![eyes of god script](https://github.com/di-sukharev/eyes-of-god/blob/main/img/logo.png)

 ## Pre-installation of used phone number (skip if you know nothing about it)